graphile/crystal/postgraphile/website/postgraphile/customization-overview.md

 ### Tables, views, materialized views and constraints

-When you add a table, view, or materialized view to your database, by default PostGraphile will build:
+PostGraphile will build some of the following for tables, views, and materialized views that it finds in your database:

-- root fields to fetch all rows,
+- root query fields to fetch all rows,
-- root fields to fetch individual rows using the primary key and any unique constraints you've defined, and
+- root query fields to fetch individual rows using the primary key and any unique constraints you've defined,
-- fields on both the referencing and referenced types that reflect the foreign key constraints you defined in the database.
+- fields on both the referencing and referenced types that reflect the foreign key constraints you defined in the database, and
+- mutation fields to create, update, and delete these records.

+Which of these are added to your schema will be dependent on the permissions (`GRANT`s) that you have defined in the database, the constraints you've defined on the tables, the indexes (primarily this impacts reverse relationships), and your configuration options including your global default behavior (e.g. whether you prefer connections (default) or lists).

-You can control which fields do or don't get added on a global, per table, or per constraint basis using the behavior system, via [smart tags](./smart-tags).
+You can override these default decisions on a global, per table, or per constraint basis using the behavior system, e.g. via [smart tags](./smart-tags) on the relevant entities, or your `preset.schema.defaultBehavior` configuration setting.

 :::tip